blue3k/BRServer/README.md

 2. CMakeLinuxBuild.sh to build

 Windows build
-1. CMakeWinGen.cmd
+1. CMakeWinGen.cmd to generate build project
-2. CMakeWinBuild.cmd
+2. CMakeWinBuild.cmd to build

-On Windows,
-BrServers.sln: Main server build, you can unload linux projectes if you don't need them BrTools.sln: Server tools
+3. BrServers.sln: Main server build, you can unload linux projectes if you don't need them BrTools.sln: Server tools